-NM Areas Reviewed Findings Recommendations X The facility had a CNH Oversight Committee that met at least quarterly and included representation by the required disciplines.
-The facility's CNH Oversight Committee did not include a representative from acquisition.
-9. We recommended that facility managers ensure the Community Nursing Home Oversight Committee includes representation by all required clinical disciplines.
-The facility integrated the CNH program into its quality improvement program.
+NM Areas Reviewed Findings Recommendations The facility had a CNH Oversight Committee that met at least quarterly and included representation by the required disciplines.
+X The facility integrated the CNH program into its quality improvement program.
+The minutes of the executive-level committee that evaluates quality improvement data did not contain evidence of CNH program integration.
+4. We recommended that the facility ensure integration of the community nursing home program into its quality improvement program.
 The facility documented a hand-off for patients placed in CNHs outside of its catchment area.
 X The CNH Review Team completed CNH annual reviews.
-The CNH Review Team did not complete any of the six CNH annual reviews involving all 29 applicable patients in our review.
-10. We recommended that facility managers ensure the Community Nursing Home Review Team completes required annual reviews and monitor compliance.
+The CNH Review Team did not complete 1 of 8 CNH annual reviews involving 1 of 17 applicable patients in our review.
+5. We recommended that facility managers ensure the Community Nursing Home Review Team completes required annual reviews and monitor compliance.